13th Annual Depression on College Campuses Conference

 Learning objectives and expected results for the conference participants are an improved understanding and ability to implement:

-- Best practices for prevention and intervention methods to address depressive illnesses among college students;
+- Best practices for prevention and intervention methods to address stress, anxiety, depression and related illnesses among college students;

-- Research which demonstrates the impact of campus mental health services on measures of student success, including but not limited to: GPA, retention and graduation, community engagement, and the formation of positive social relationships;
+- Research which demonstrates the impact of campus mental health programs and services which result in higher retention and graduation rates, stronger community engagement and connectedness, and the formation of positive social relationships;

-- Outreach models to reach students with depressive illnesses, or who are at risk of developing a depressive illness, in order to help these students to engage in treatment which will enhance their ability to be successful –emotionally, socially, and academically– during their college career.
+- Outreach models to reach students with depressive illnesses, or who are at risk of developing a depressive illness, in order to help these students to engage in treatment which will enhance their ability to manage stress and achieve success during their college career;

 The conference attracts a multi-disciplinary audience of professionals working on college campuses, including: